Employee Scheduling for Manufacturing:

 In Shiftboard’s study, 78% of hourly employees wanted the ability to select their shifts rather than having them assigned at random, and 76% found it important to be able to swap shifts once the schedule was posted.

-This can be a win-win for both employees and employers, as labor scheduling effects more than just job satisfaction.
+This can be a win-win for both employees and employers, as labor scheduling affects more than just job satisfaction.
 When surveyed, Shiftboard customers reported an average 55% improvement in employee productivity.
 The research is clear: work schedules can directly impact top-line revenue and bottom-line profits.

 Customers reported an 86 percent improvement in employee satisfaction and a 55% improvement in employee productivity.